Introduction

 Ensuring effective talent management is one of the major challenges that organisations’ management teams experience in their quest to steer their organisations towards attainment of a high competitive advantage in the global market.
 The authors assume that talent management should be integrated in an organisation’s corporate culture and business strategy.

 Over the years, General Electric has become very successful because of integrating talent management with strategic management.
-In an attempt to develop a high competitive advantage, General Electric undertakes continuous talent review in an effort to improve its strategic planning.
+In an attempt to develop a high competitive advantage, General Electric undertakes continuous talent reviews in an effort to improve its strategic planning.
 Similarly, Ingersoll Rand has also incorporated talent management with strategic planning.

-Credibility of the authors
+Credibility of the Authors

-A review of the paper reveals that the authors are well versed with the concept of talent management decision making.
+A review of the paper reveals that the authors are well-versed with the concept of talent management decision-making.
 One of the major concerns of large and small organisations in developed and developing economies is how to improve their competitive advantage.

 In a bid to achieve this goal, there has been an increased demand to acquire workforce that contributes towards a firms’ current and future success.
-However, the authors appreciate that attaining optimal results through talent management is a major challenge4, for managers must develop the talent first in order to attain the desired results.
+However, the authors appreciate that attaining optimal results through talent management is a major challenge, for managers must develop the talent first in order to attain the desired results.

 With regard to economic factors, the authors appreciate a number of elements that have become very critical with regard to managing talent, which include the emergence of a talent economy, globalisation, and skills gap.
 Emergence of a knowledge economy has pushed organisations to start considering talent as a strategic asset.
-In a bid to establish themselves as talent powered organisation, firms must incorporate talent management in their strategic management practices.5
+In a bid to establish themselves as talent powered organisation, firms must incorporate talent management in their strategic management practices.

 The authors recognise that the high rate of globalisation will present opportunities and challenges in firms with regard to talent utilisation, diversity, and risk management.
-For example, the global labour market is increasingly experiencing shifting demographics, changes in the global labour supply chain, increase in the rate of global mobility, and the high rate at which the workforce is aging.
+For example, the global labour market is increasingly experiencing shifting demographics, changes in the global labour supply chain, increase in the rate of global mobility, and the high rate at which the workforce is ageing.

-Strengths and weaknesses of the article
+Strengths and Weaknesses of the Article

 Some of the article’s strengths hinge on the fact that it identifies some of the main challenges that firms’ management teams have to consider in their effort to improve competitive advantage via talent management.
 Some of these challenges relate to workforce diversity, shortage of talent, and demographic changes.

 Due to the high rate of globalisation, workplace diversity has become one of the major aspects that organisations should consider in an effort to develop a higher competitive advantage.
-Failure to take into account the element of diversity in the workplace can adversely affect a firm’s ability to manage talent6.
+Failure to take into account the element of diversity in the workplace can adversely affect a firm’s ability to manage talent.

 The article provides great insight with regard to the provision of the prevailing talent shortage in the global labour market.
 Firms’ management teams should focus on how to retain talented workforce.